Campbell River system upgrades

 The City of Campbell River, Strathcona Regional District and BC Hydro have been collaboratively working together since late 2014 to communicate to the downstream community the potential impact of a severe earthquake and what measures the public could do to protect themselves.
 We developed the saying: If it knocks you down, go to high ground.

-The John Hart Dam and Strathcona Dam projects will cause public road closures across the dams starting in 2023 and 2024, respectively.
-The road across the John Hart Dam may be closed for up to six years, and the road across the Strathcona Dam for up to three years.
+The John Hart Dam and Strathcona Dam projects will cause public road closures across the dams.
+Brewster Lake Road, across the John Hart Dam, was closed in July 2023 and will be closed for about six years.
+The road across the Strathcona Dam will be closed for about three years starting in 2025.

 These projects are primarily about downstream public safety.
 The expectation is that when the projects are complete, facilities like the John Hart Dam would be able to withstand a major earthquake and maintain the water within the reservoir.
 The facilities would also be able to release water, as they do today, in a controlled manner downstream.
 The projects would also benefit downstream fish and wildlife habitats, as well as domestic water supply, post-earthquake.